Which Factors are associated with Open Access Publishing? A Springer Nature Case Study: Related work

 \section{Related work}

-Related work also indicate a strong association between economic factors, OA, and citation advantages.
+Related work also indicates a strong association between economic factors, OA, and citation advantages.
 The scientific output of countries is associated with their economic evolution because scientific progress needs governments' financial support. \cite{samimi2011scientific} used a Granger Causality Test to examine the causal relationship between scientific output and GDP in 176 countries and found a two-way positive relationship between them. \cite{king2004scientific} compared published papers and their citation impacts across countries and found that only 31 countries contributed to 98\% of the world's highly cited papers and that the remaining 161 countries contributed less than 2\%.

-Open Access publishing is also highly influenced by the authors' country of affiliation since it decides about APC waiver/discount policies or the availability of transformative agreements with publishers.
-Some publishers offer general waivers or have a discount policy for all of their journals for eligible authors, and the country's income level mainly determines eligibility. \cite{lawson2015fee} has studied the waiver policy of the 32 most prominent publishers and found that 68\% of them grant APC waivers. \cite{simardgeographic} found that low-income countries publish and cite OA at a higher rate than upper-middle and high-income countries, and the positive correlation between OA citing and publishing is 1.3 times weaker for high-income countries than other countries.
+Open Access publishing is also highly influenced by the authors' country of affiliation since it determines APC waiver/discount policies or the availability of transformative agreements with publishers.
+Some publishers offer general waivers or have a discount policy for all of their journals for eligible authors, and the country's income level mainly determines eligibility. \cite{lawson2015fee} has studied the waiver policy of the 32 most prominent publishers and found that 68\% of them grant APC waivers. \cite{simardgeographic} found that low-income countries publish and cite OA more than upper-middle and high-income countries.
+The positive correlation between OA citing and publishing is 1.3 times weaker for high-income countries than other countries.
 Similarly, \cite{iyandemye2019low} showed that biomedicine researchers from low-income countries have the highest percentage in OA publishing. \cite{smith2020assessing} reported the proportionately fewer OA articles published in Elsevier's journals for low-income countries, despite their eligibility for APC waivers.

 \cite{olejniczak2020s} studied the articles published by faculty members at research universities in the United States and found that in the United States, male and senior authors are more likely to publish in OA form. \cite{zhu2017support} conducted a survey with over 1800 researchers at 12 Russell Group universities\footnote{\url{https://russellgroup.ac.uk/about/our-universities/}} to find the differences in OA publishing regarding discipline, seniority, and gender.
 Their results revealed disciplinary differences in OA publishing (Medical and Life Scientists are most likely to publish in Gold OA journals), more tendency toward OA publishing for senior authors, and across genders for men.